Olivia Colman: Career

-2000s: Early work
+2000–2009: Early work on television

 Colman made her professional acting debut in 2000 at age 26 as part of the BBC Two comedy sketch show, Bruiser.
 She has appeared in a number of BBC, ITV and Channel 4 television series, such as People Like Us, Look Around You, Black Books, The Office and The Time of Your Life.
 Colman provided the voice-over for Channel 5's poll for Britain's Funniest Comedy Character.

 She regularly appeared on BBC Radio 4 comedies, such as Concrete Cow, Think the Unthinkable, The House of Milton Jones and Dirk Gently's Holistic Detective Agency.
 Colman was the voice of Minka, the Polish secretary in the Radio 4 comedy Hut 33 set in a fictional code-breaking hut at Bletchley Park during World War II.
 Colman appeared as Bev, with Mark Burdis as Kev, in a series of television advertisements for AA car insurance.
-She provided voices for the Andrex "be kind to your behind" and Glade fragrance advertisements (playing a gorilla).
+She provided voices for the Andrex "Be kind to your behind" and Glade fragrance advertisements (playing a gorilla).

 On several projects, Colman has worked with the comedians Mitchell and Webb.
 She joined them in 2003 to play Sophie in the Channel 4 comedy Peep Show.
 Other joint ventures have included radio's That Mitchell and Webb Sound and its television version, That Mitchell and Webb Look.
 She decided to leave the programme after her agent suggested that she was becoming too closely associated with their work and needed to widen her horizons, a decision which was made "with tears".
 Colman continued to appear on Peep Show less often until it ended in 2015.

 She had a recurring role in the surrealist comedy Green Wing from 2004 to 2006.
 One of her earliest film credits is naturist Joanna Roberts in the 2006 mockumentary film Confetti, a role she has described as "the worst experience of my life".

 In 2007, Colman starred as Alice in the comedy film Grow Your Own and as PC Doris Thatcher in the action comedy film Hot Fuzz.
 She also played a lead role in Paddy Considine's short film Dog Altogether.
 She appeared in October and November 2008 in the BBC sitcom Beautiful People (based on the life of Simon Doonan) as Debbie Doonan, Simon's mother.
 Colman made a guest appearance in the episode "Naomi" of the series Skins as Naomi's mother, Gina.
+In 2009, she appeared as the character Bernice in the episode "Small Mercies" of the ITV mystery-crime series Midsomer Murders.